-One big challenge for venture capital and private equity investors who want to publish is deciding what to share.
+For venture capital and private equity investors who want to publish, deciding what to share can be paralyzing.
 They are stumped by either a) the sheer number of swirling ideas, or b) self doubt.
-The latter surfaces a nasty little lie that says this isn’t a good idea, you’re not an expert, and no will care.
+The latter surfaces a little lie that says this isn’t a good idea, you’re not an expert, and no will care.

-The solution to both is to write.
-And the easiest (and likely, most valuable) place to start is by sharing something you repeatedly do or teach.
+The solution to both is to just write.
+And the easiest (and likely, most valuable) place to start is with something you repeatedly do or teach.

 I’ve never met an investor who doesn’t have a go-to process, skill, tool, or coaching topic.
 Everyone has something that they routinely share.